University of Putra Malaysia: Campus

-Aside from the main campus in Serdang, UPM has a branch campus in Bintulu, Sarawak.
-In June 1987, the National Resources Training Centre relocated to Bintulu from its provisional campus in Kuching.
-On 27 August 1987, the campus in Bintulu became a branch campus of UPM, abbreviated as UPMKB.
-Currently the Bintulu campus consists of 2 faculties, the Faculty of Agricultural and Forestry Sciences and the Faculty of Humanities, Management and Science, as well as one institute, the Institute of Ecosystem Science Borneo.
-The campus offers undergraduate and postgraduate programmes, with approximately 1600 students in total.
+Apart from its main campus in Serdang, UPM also operates a branch campus in Bintulu, Sarawak.
+In June 1987, the National Resources Training Centre was relocated to Bintulu from its temporary campus in Kuching.
+On 27 August 1987, the Bintulu campus officially became a branch campus of UPM, abbreviated as UPMKB.
+Today, the campus comprises two faculties — the Faculty of Agricultural and Forestry Sciences and the Faculty of Humanities, Management and Science — as well as one institute, the Institute of Ecosystem Science Borneo.
+It offers both undergraduate and postgraduate programmes, with a total student population of around 1,600.

-UPM used to have another branch campus in Mengabang Telipot, Kuala Terengganu from 1996 until the establishment of Terengganu University College in 1999.
-Originally, it was the Centre for Fisheries and Marine Science under UPM.
-In June 1996, the UPM's Faculty of Fisheries and Marine Science was transferred to Kuala Terengganu it was made into a branch campus of UPM.
-Starting from 5 May 1999, it was named Terengganu University College and became an associate campus of UPM.
-In 2001, it was given autonomy and renamed again as Malaysian Science and Technology University College.
-It has been upgraded to university status in 2007, as the Universiti Malaysia Terengganu.
+UPM previously maintained another branch campus in Mengabang Telipot, Kuala Terengganu, from 1996 until the establishment of Terengganu University College in 1999.
+Originally functioning as the Centre for Fisheries and Marine Science under UPM, the Faculty of Fisheries and Marine Science was moved to Kuala Terengganu in June 1996, where it was upgraded into a UPM branch campus.
+On 5 May 1999, the campus was renamed Terengganu University College and became an associate campus of UPM.
+In 2001, it was granted autonomy and renamed Malaysian Science and Technology University College.
+In 2007, it achieved full university status as the Universiti Malaysia Terengganu.

 Academic profile

 UPM began its academic life in 1973 with three founding Faculties and a Division of Basic Sciences.
 The first intake of 1,559 students was for bachelor's degrees in Agricultural Science or Forestry Science, Doctor of Veterinary Medicine, Diploma in Home Technology, Diploma in Animal Health and Production, Diploma in Science with Education, and Preliminary Programme.
-As of 2021, UPM has 15 faculties, 11 institutes and 2 schools, offers 8 diploma programmes, 80 bachelor programmes, 66 Masters programmes by coursework and more than 300 fields of study in Master and Doctoral programmes by research.
-The Doctor of Medicine program provided by the Medical and Health Science division of the university was fully recognised by the Malaysia Medical Council on 5 June 2001.
-The School of Business and Economics (previously Faculty of Economics and Management) has received AACSB and EQUIS accreditation in 2012 and 2022 respectively.
+As of 2024, UPM has 15 faculties, 11 institutes and 2 schools, offers 10 diploma programmes, 81 bachelor programmes, 75 Masters programmes by coursework and more than 300 fields of study in Master and Doctoral programmes by research.
+The Doctor of Medicine program provided by university was fully recognised by the Malaysia Medical Council on 5 June 2001.
+The School of Business and Economics (previously Faculty of Economics and Management) has been accredited by AACSB in 2012, EQUIS in 2022, and AMBA in 2025, became the only triple crown business school in Malaysia.

 Faculties, schools and institutes

-As of December 2022, UPM has 15 faculties, 11 institutes and 2 schools.
+As of February 2024, UPM has 15 faculties, 11 institutes and 2 schools.